bitnami/charts/bitnami/mongodb-sharded/README.md

 The allowed extensions are `.sh`, and `.js`.

-## Persistence

-The [Bitnami MongoDB](https://github.com/bitnami/bitnami-docker-mongodb) image stores the MongoDB data and configurations at the `/bitnami/mongodb` path of the container.

-The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
-The volume is created using dynamic volume provisioning.

-### Adjust permissions of persistent volume mountpoint

-As the image run as non-root by default, it is necessary to adjust the ownership of the persistent volume so that the container can write data into it.

-By default, the chart is configured to use Kubernetes Security Context to automatically change the ownership of the volume.
-However, this feature does not work in all Kubernetes distributions.
-As an alternative, this chart supports using an initContainer to change the ownership of the volume before mounting it in the final destination.

-You can enable this initContainer by setting `volumePermissions.enabled` to `true`.

 ### Sidecars and Init Containers

 If you have a need for additional containers to run within the same pod as Kibana (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter (available in the `mongos`, `shardsvr.dataNode`, `shardsvr.arbiter`, `configsvr` and `common` sections).
 Simply define your container according to the Kubernetes container spec.